-This basetype is used by check firmware-upgrade-health.
+This basetype is used by check firmware-upgrade-health .

-Table 17 code-load-readiness-reasons properties
+Table 22. code-load-readiness-reasons properties

-Name Туре Description readiness-reason string The condition that was detected. failure-risks string The problems that are likely to result if you do not resolve the conditions before performing a firmware upgrade. failure-risks- numeric uint32 Numeric equivalent for the failure-risks value.
+Name Туре Description readiness-reason string The condition that was detected. failure-risks string The problems that are likely to result if you do not resolve the conditions before performing a firmware upgrade. failure-risks-numeric uint32 Numeric equivalents for failure-risks values.